AbhinavMadahar/thesis/proposal/outline.md

 - Timeline (half page; fifteen sentences)
   - The two major halves of my thesis can be studied concurrently, and I expect to do so
   - GANTT chart (ten sentences)
+    - Include joke about how hard it is to write a GANTT chart in LaTeX, but my undergrad was in mathematics and there's no way in Hell I'm not TeXing my writing
   - While I wait for graduate school decisions (three sentences)
     - I cannot run experiments because I do not have access to GPU clusters
     - I will read papers and identify directions on which to work